We’ve been compiling this sales automation tools list for a while, trying to figure out the best way to get the information out there.

 Outsourcing the Sales Development Process

-Ah my favorite part.
+Ah, my favorite part.
 Everything above just told you which software to use to automate most of the lead gen and prospecting process.
-Now imagine if you could train someone to do it for you for you!
+Now imagine if you could train someone to do it for you!